Progress report for LNC21-450

 Project Information

 The Nebraska Sandhills region is one of the largest (20,179 miles2), intact native grasslands remaining in the world.
-Sandhills grasslands are used primarily for beef cattle production, but these native environments also provide important wildlife and plant species habitat, wetlands and water infiltration for recharge of the Great Plains aquifer, and other ecosystem services such as recreation.
+Sandhills grasslands are used primarily for beef cattle production, but these ecosystems also provide important wildlife and plant species habitat, wetlands and water infiltration for recharge of the Great Plains aquifer, and other ecosystem services such as recreation.
 Vegetation management typically includes a combination of grazing strategies, mechanical and chemical control of invasive plants, and, less frequently, prescribed fire.
 Tradeoffs that occur among competing ecosystem services (e.g., soil health, cattle weight gain, economic return, wildlife diversity) and disservices (e.g., invasive species, low plant diversity, compromised soils) must be evaluated and quantified when making management decisions that have consequences for sustaining livelihoods.

-In 2020, the University of Nebraska’s Barta Brothers Ranch launched a collaborative adaptive management (CAM) project to address risks and uncertainties related to grassland management in the Sandhills.
+In 2020, the University of Nebraska-Lincoln launched a collaborative adaptive management (CAM) project at Barta Brothers Ranch to address risks and uncertainties related to grassland management in the Sandhills.
 This project focuses on evaluating stakeholder-designed management plans in a collaborative research setting.
 This emphasis on co-producing science ensures CAM reflects real-world ranching conditions of the Sandhills and the north-central Great Plains.
-This publication highlights preliminary results from years 1 and 2 of the study (2022, 2023 grazing seasons).
+This publication highlights preliminary results from years 1 - 3 of management treatment implementation (2022-2024 grazing seasons).

 Cooperators